panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 By default, `parcel` installs the latest stable dependencies.
 But you can easily customize the dependencies versions.

-After the first build, `parcel` automatically creates a `package.json` file in the playground directory:
+After the first build, `parcel` generates a `package.json` file in the playground directory:

 ```html{4}
 react-playground